mbukatov/tendrl-wiki/Enabling-Https-on-tendrl-server.md

   which can be protected via SSL is Etcd, as described in wikipage [Etcd SSL enabling using tendrl-ansible](https://github.com/Tendrl/documentation/wiki/Etcd-SSL-configuration-using-tendrl-ansible).

-* This configuration file avoids modification to any of the configuration files installed by system packages.
-As such, this configuration file can only serve the scenarios where the requests are served over a specific ip address.
-If this is undesirable, the `VirtualHost` for `_default_:443` needs to be commented out in `/etc/httpd/conf.d/ssl.conf` (which is installed by the `mod_ssl` package) and the `%ssl_virtualhost_ip%` in both these files needs to be changed to `_default_`.
-  Please refer to the [apache
-  wiki](https://wiki.apache.org/httpd/NameBasedSSLVHosts) for more details.
-  TODO: this needs to be updated wrt recent fixes (prefix, ip/hostname change)

 ## Deployment Instructions

 On a machine where Tendrl server is installed, perform the following steps: